Vinod1204/User-Management-API/README.md

 ## How to Run the Application
 Backend
-Clone the repository: git clone <repository-url>
+Clone the repository: git clone https://github.com/Vinod1204/User-Management-API.git

 Navigate to the backend directory: cd user-management-api